udiptaweb/laravel-multilang/README.md

 Installation

+Steps:

+  1. Install the package using the command

     composer require udiptaweb/laravel-multilang

-Steps:

-  1.After installation publish config and migration using php artisan vendor:publish
+  2.After installation publish config and migration using php artisan vendor:publish

     Then select provider Udiptaweb\LaravelMultilang\LaravelMultilangServiceProvider

+ Usage:

-  2. On the model you want to translate import the trait
+  1. On the model you want to translate import the trait

     use Udiptaweb\LaravelMultilang\Traits\hasTranslation;

-  3. Specify the column names which are to be translated by adding on model as
+  2. Specify the column names which are to be translated by adding on model as

     protected $translable_cols = ['name'];

+  3. Now to translate use the method as shown below

+     $user = User::find($id)

+     $user->getTranslated('field_name','language')

+     e.g.
+     If you want to translate the field name of user to Hindi, then

+     $user->getTranslated('name','hi')

+ Available Languages :

+  Avalilable languages are specied on published config file laravel-multilang.php as languages = ['en-us','hi','ass']

+ Deafult language :
+    You can change default language by specifying it on default_language filed on laravel-multilang.php

+    ***You should use language code specified on languages array on laravel-multilang.php